 Wappalyzer tells you what software is installed in the sites you are visiting.

 According to their website …

-Wappalyzer is also a very easy to install and very easy to use web browser extension.
+It’s also a very easy extension to install and use.

-Once you have installed Wappalyzer, icons will show up in your browser, in the URL field allowing you to see which software is being used by all the sites you visit …
+After installing Wappalyzer, icons will show up in your browser, in the URL field allowing you to see which software is being used by all the sites you are visiting …

 (SpyBar – Browser Addon For WordPress)

 SpyBar is a browser addon that lets you ‘reverse engineer’ any WordPress site you visit and see which WordPress plugins and themes are being used, right inside your web browser …